 The Patrol Bureau is made up of the most visible members of the Police Department, almost exclusively performing their duties in easily recognized uniforms and patrol vehicles.
 Patrol personnel are the first to respond to situations requiring police involvement and are primarily responsible for providing field services.
 These services may include the collection of information and evidence, the rendering of first aid and basic life support, or the maintenance of order until additional department personnel can respond.
-The Patrol Operations Bureau is on-duty twenty-four hours a day, every day of the year.
+The Patrol Operations Bureau is on-duty twenty-four hours a day, every day of the year and each shift is led by a patrol commander.